 - Clothing which permits direct view of undergarments or see-through material (lace, racer back, etc.) - Slides, flip-flops, wedges, or shoes without straps/support on heels.
 Girl's shoes with heels must not be higher than two inches.
 Bare feet are prohibited at all times. - Hats and baseball caps are not to be worn in any school building.
 Caps must be worn with the visor forward, and may not be altered with any writing, coloring or stitching. - Designs painted on body or face with ink or makeup.
 Extreme makeup is not appropriate. - Clothing that displays alcohol, cigarettes, violence or gang affiliation is prohibited. - Only glasses prescribed by doctors are to be worn to school. - Tops that are low-cut, cut out or backless, off the shoulder including midriffs, racer back, halter tops, tube tops, tank tops, and tops with spaghetti straps.
-Short tops that show mid-section when arms are raised over top of the head. - Dresses, skirts and shorts that are more than four (4) inches above the top of the kneecap. - Hair styles that create undue attention are prohibited. - Earrings that are larger than the size of a nickel or longer than 1".
+Short tops that show mid-section when arms are raised over top of the head. - Apparel with logos or insignias that have alternative meanings representing drugs, alcohol, or other inappropriate meanings are strictly prohibited (some examples but not limited to are: "Cookies", marijuana plants, etc.) - Dresses, skirts and shorts that are more than four (4) inches above the top of the kneecap. - Hairstyles or colors that create undue attention are prohibited.

+- Earrings that are larger than the size of a nickel or longer than 1".
 Sharp or pointed jewelry (i.e., "gauges) create a safety issue and will not be worn during school hours. - T-shirts that are longer than the student's inseam line. - Students are not permitted to wear makeup in grades K-6th.
-Students in 7th-8th grades may wear light make-up. - Face, nose and tongue piercing are prohibited. - No skin-tight or stretch pants without a shirtdress that covers to the mid-thigh area. - Clothing worn to school should not be suggestive, but modest and in good taste. - All pants or shorts must be worn around the waist.
+Students in 7th-8th grades may wear light make-up. - Face, nose and tongue piercing are prohibited. - Excessively long nails, acrylic (fake) nails (not to exceed 1/2") that interfere with a students ability to perform academic and physical tasks (i.e., typing, writing, physical education, etc.) are prohibited. - No skin-tight or stretch pants without a shirt dress that covers the mid-thigh area. - Clothing worn to school should not be suggestive, but modest and in good taste. - All pants or shorts must be worn around the waist.
 "Waist" is defined by the human anatomy above the top of the hips. - Hoods shall not be worn indoors and outside during warm weather (administration will determine if weather warrants hoods to be worn outside).